 Melanie Hutchinson is a Ph.D. student at the University of Hawaii’s Hawaii Institute of Marine Biology.
 She began her career in fisheries as a longline fisheries observer in Hawaii.
 Since then she has been interested in developing and testing ways to reduce the impact that fishing has on shark populations.

-Essentially, juvenile silky sharks that are captured in purse seine fishing nets have very low post release survival rates – ~15% overall.
+The paper I presented, “Post-release survival of juvenile silky sharks captured in a tropical tuna purse seine fishery” was one of the results of ISSF’s Bycatch Project cruise in the western central Pacific Ocean.
+One component of the research objectives during this cruise was to look at the post release survival rates of juvenile silky sharks incidentally captured in purse seine nets when fishing for tuna around drifting fish aggregating devices (FADs).
+Researchers from the University of Hawaii participated in a 44-day cruise on a commercial purse seine vessel and conducted several experiments on juvenile silky sharks captured as bycatch.
+We found very low post release survival rates in juvenile silky sharks that are captured in purse seine fishing nets, about 15% overall.
 The best means of reducing the impact this fishery has on silky shark populations may be 1.) continued efforts to avoid shark capture all together and 2.) releasing the sharks from net while the net is large enough for the animals to swim, as through a release panel in the net.